pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 ```

 #### Bootstrapping
-The Rails applicaiton is now ready to load an Angular 2 application that resides in the <code>public</code> directory.
-There, a root html document has to be created that is going to load all the JavaScript files:
+The Rails applicaiton is now ready to load an Angular 2 application that resides in its <code>public</code> directory.
+To start off, let's create a root html document has to be created that is going to load all the JavaScript files:
 ```html
 <!-- public/index.html -->
 <html>